cartesi/docs/cartesi-rollups_versioned_docs/version-1.5/rollups-apis/graphql/queries/reports.md

 ---
-id: list_reports
+id: reports
 title: Reports
 hide_table_of_contents: false
 ---

-reports contain application logs or diagnostic information and cannot be validated on-chain.
+Reports contain application logs or diagnostic information and cannot be validated on-chain.

 ## 1. Get Report by Index